-Also called WOS, it is authentic art, music, and cultural festival.
+Also called WOS, it is an authentic art, music, and cultural festival.
 It attracts national acts but primarily features local talent.
 The celebrations of this small, offbeat festival are held in April or May.

 4. Alice Springs Beanie Festival

-Also known simply as the Beanie Festival, Alice Springs Beanie Festival is a four-day celebration that brings people together to cherish everything beanie.
+Also known simply as the Beanie Festival, the Alice Springs Beanie Festival is a four-day celebration that brings people together to cherish everything beanie.
 It is celebrated in June every year.
 Bring a beanie.
 Buy a beanie.
 Wear beanies.
 Beanies.
 BEANIES.

 5. Desert Song Festival